 Studies with selexipag have been mainly performed in PAH patients classified as WHO functional Class II and III.
-Selexipag has only been studied in a limited number of patients with WHO functional Class IV (see Section 5.1 PHARMACODYNAMIC PROPERTIES - Clinical trials).
+Selexipag has only been studied in a limited number of patients with WHO functional Class IV.
 Selexipag has only been studied in a limited number of patients with PAH due to drugs or toxins.

-Hypotension
+.Hypotension.

 UPTRAVI has vasodilatory properties that may result in lowering of blood pressure.
-Before prescribing UPTRAVI, physicians should carefully consider whether patients with certain underlying conditions could be adversely affected by vasodilatory effects (e.g., patients on antihypertensive therapy, other PAH therapy or with resting hypotension, hypovolaemia, severe left ventricular outflow obstruction or autonomic dysfunction).
-Monitoring of blood pressure is recommended in such patients as clinically indicated.
+Before prescribing UPTRAVI, physicians should carefully consider whether patients with certain underlying conditions could be adversely affected by vasodilatory effects (e.g., patients on antihypertensive therapy or with resting hypotension, hypovolaemia, severe left ventricular outflow obstruction or autonomic dysfunction).

-Increase in heart rate
+Increase in heart rate.